CharlesRea/clud/readme.md

 ### Test a deployment
 * In `src/Cli`, `dotnet run -- deploy`
+* Open https://localhost:5001/.
+You should see the Clud frontend.

 ### Optional IDE setup & tooling
 We've developed this using Jetbrains Rider.
 There are various plugins you can install to make your life easier.
 Similar